BSmith25/EarthwatchSensorCode/README.md

 # EarthwatchSensorCode
-Code for the Green Infrastructure Sensors in the Earthwatc Project
+Code for the Green Infrastructure Sensors in the Earthwatch Project